jbexta/AgentPilot/README.md

 A group of the most similar actions are then fed to the action decision method.
 A single action can be detected and executed on its own without using ReAct, if a request is complex enough then ReAct is used.
 If ReAct fails to find an action, then the request can be passed on to another Agent.

-### 📥 Context Blocks
-A customisable list of context blocks are available to all agents, and can be used within their system message with placeholders.
-This is useful for reusability and consistency across multiple Agents.

 ### 👸 Behaviour
 Agents support definition of character behaviour by using a context block, allowing them to reply and sound like a celebrity or a character using TTS services that support this feature.
 In the future there will be support for offline TTS models.<br>